RobotsBuildingEducation/Educate/scripts/progress/Focus Investing.md

 Similar to wisdom 2, you ought to pick the right role models and influences.
 This is true for anything, but particularly true for the stock market.
 As a general rule of thumb, the closer you are to money, the more value that trust has.
 So don't simply pick popular models, pick ones that worked hard to earn your trust.

 I recommend to start with Charlie Munger, Warren Buffet, Jack Bogle and Cathie Wood.
 They are all exceptional figures in their own way that have greatly influenced many investors across time.
+They will provide other insights to consider.
 You may discover your own over time, but most would agree that there is meaningful information to be learned from these folks.

 You could try not to study the greats and figure it out on your own.
 You may even get lucky too, but what you're ultimately doing is practicing the art of walking into an arena to get slaughtered by a lion.
 It's not a very reasonable decision.